endojs/endo/README.md

 knows that their input argument is as expected, and the output is the same as the input.
 When a coercer accepts, the caller knows that the output is as expected, but only knows that the input was one the coercer was willing to convert from.
-The `BigInt` is a coercer.
+The `BigInt` function is a coercer.
 It will even accept strings as input but its output is always a bigint. `Nat` is an interesting mixture.
 It is a coercer at one level of abstraction, and a validator at another level of abstraction.